Troubleshooting

 No Sugar or Very Low Sugar in the Dough

-Maillard browning and caramelization both require some sugar present at the crust.
+Crust color comes from a specific chemical process.
+The Maillard reaction is a reaction between amino acids and reducing sugars at the dough's surface that produces the brown compounds responsible for both color and flavor in a baked crust, and it proceeds fastest in roughly the 140 to 165°C (280 to 330°F) range, well within a normal bread oven.
 Most lean bread doughs rely on residual sugars left over from fermentation, which is enough for a decent color at high heat.
 If your dough has under-fermented, those sugars get consumed incompletely and there is not much left to brown.
 This is one reason pale crust and dense crumb often appear together.
 Check for proper fermentation signs: the dough should roughly double and feel airy rather than tight.

 Steam Left On Too Long

 Counterintuitively, too much steam late in the bake can prevent browning.
-Steam keeps the crust surface wet and cool.
+Steam keeps the crust surface wet and cool, and a wet surface cannot climb into the temperature range where Maillard browning happens quickly.
 If you are using a covered Dutch oven and the crust is pale, try removing the lid 5 minutes earlier than usual, or increase the oven temperature by 10 to 15 degrees for the uncovered portion of the bake.
+King Arthur's yeast baking guide covers this same shaping-and-baking window, including how to judge doneness by color and sound rather than the clock alone, which is a useful cross-check once you have the temperature basics down.

 Cause and Fix Reference